-Relationship between Chronic Back Pain & Depression
+Relationship Between Chronic Back Pain & Depression

-Chronic back pain can keep you from accomplishing many of your daily activities, a disability that can lead to problems with your moods and the inability to have a normal social life
+Chronic back pain can keep you from accomplishing many of your daily activities, a disability that can lead to problems with your moods and the inability to have a normal social life.

 Chronic back pain directly affects your quality of life.
-The feeling of helplessness and reduction in mobility can gradually drag you down into a state of permanent sadness and even lead to depression.
+The feeling of helplessness and reduction in mobility can gradually drag you down into a state of permanent sadness and even can lead to depression.

 Experts say that all pain, if it’s chronic, directly affects a person’s emotional state.
-In the case of back problems, it’s without a doubt one of the most disabling types of chronic pain.
+In the case of back problems, it’s without a doubt one of the most disabling types of pain.